nicocrm/aqueduct-sync/README.md

 Methods:

  * `start`: start the scheduled syncs (both in and out)
+ * `addPipe`: add a pipe to the configuration.
+The pipe will only be started once `start` is called.
+ * `addFaucet`: add a faucet to the configuration.
+It will only be started once `start` is called.
  * `runFlow(localName)`: request a sync of the specified (inbound) flow.
 Returns false if the flow could not be found, true otherwise.
 Note that even if the flow is found, the sync may not run if it is already in process.
+This can only be called after `start` has been called.

 ## Pipes